All Episodes

 People stand around and watch this woman.

-No, this is this is not art.
+No, this is not art.

 This is mental health issues.

-It's amazing that we can in this day and age confuse artwork and mental health.
+It's amazing that we can, in this day and age, confuse artwork and mental health.

 I mean, I realize Picasso had issues and stuff, but nowadays, I'm sorry, lady.